wilburcoding/battlesquared/README.md

 Note: You can't capture tiles in the starting area.
 You can can only move tiles out of the starting area

+The higher the total values of your tiles are, the higher your score is - try and beat your opponent with a higher score!